tbrech4/statistical_analysis_cars/README.md

 ![Lot 4](https://github.com/tbrech4/statistical_analysis_cars/blob/main/Resources/T-test4.png)

-We can conclude that there is enough variation to conclude that there is a statistically significant difference between the population mean and lot 3.
+We can conclude that there is enough variation to determine that there is a statistically significant difference between the population mean and lot 3.

 ## Study Design: MechaCar vs Competition